ivanglie/iploc/README.md

 # iploc

-Service that provides translates IP address (IPv4 or IPv6) to country, region or state, city, latitude and longitude, ZIP/Postal code, and time zone.
+Web service for translates IP address (IPv4 or IPv6) to country, region or state, city, latitude and longitude, ZIP/Postal code, and time zone.

 ## Features